nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The following UML sequence diagrams shows how the filter command works:

-1. In the following sequence diagram, the focus is on modelling the interactions between components to create the `FilterCommand` object.
+1. In the following sequence diagram, the focus is on modelling the interactions between components to first create the `FilterCommand` object.

 ![FilterSequenceDiagramParse](images/commands/FilterCommand/FilterSequenceDiagramParse.png)